Nafir: Name

 In the modern era, the name nefir has been applied to Turkish buffalo horns or horn shaped instruments.
 These are from the 19th century.
 Mevlânâ Museum, Konya, Turkey.

 The Arabic instrument name nafīr was first mentioned in the 11th century.

-It stands for "‘trumpet’, ‘pipe’, ‘flute’, ‘sound’ or ‘noise’, and also as ‘men in flight’ or ‘an assembly of men for warlike or political action.’".
+It stands for "'trumpet', 'pipe', 'flute', 'sound' or 'noise', and also as 'men in flight' or 'an assembly of men for warlike or political action.'".

 The original meaning of nafīr was the "call to war" Hence the military trumpet was called būq al-nafīr.

 Nafir was also part of a military term in 19th century Persia for all troop members to assemble (nafīr-nāma).

 Nafīr goes back to the Semitic root np-Ḥ with the context of meaning "to breathe" and this is via the common Proto-Indo-European root sn-uā- (derived from this also "snort, snort") connected to the ancient Egyptian šnb (sheneb).

-The word nafīr and the long trumpet so referred to spread with Islamic culture in Asia, North Africa and Europe.
+The word nafīr and the long trumpet to which it refers spread with Islamic culture in Asia, North Africa, and Europe.
 Even before the First Crusade (1096–1099), the Seljuk Turks brought the nafīr along with other military musical instruments westward as far as Anatolia and the Arab countries in the course of their conquests.
 In the Arabic version of the tale One Thousand and One Nights, the nafīr occurs only in one passage as a single trumpet, played together with horns (būqāt), cymbals (kāsāt), reed instruments (zumūr) and drums (tubūl) at the head of the army going to war.

-In the Ottoman Empire, the nefīr was part of the instruments of military bands (mehterhâne) and its player was called nefīri.
+In the Ottoman Empire, the nefīr was part of the instruments of military bands (mehterhâne); its player was called nefīri.
 Ottoman Sultan Mustafa III (reigned 1757–1774) had volunteers assembled before the war against Russia (1768–1774) in a general call to arms called nefīr-i ʿāmm, so as not to be exclusively dependent on the professional army of the janissaries.
 This was distinguished from the nefīr-i chāss, the military mobilization of a selected group of people.

 Mehterhâne, Ottoman miniature circa 1568.
-The musicians play two zurna, two spiral trumpets (boru), a cylinder drum davul and a pair of kettle drums (nakkare).
+The musicians play two zurna, two spiral trumpets (boru), a cylinder drum davul, and a pair of kettle drums (nakkare).
 In 1529, the “Turkish field clamor” reached Vienna for the first time.